subash-thiruppathi/Basics-DataOps/README.md

 ### ETL Pipeline

+The ETL pipelines are defined as Python scripts in the `dags/` folder.
+Airflow will automatically detect any valid DAGs in this directory.

-The ETL pipeline is defined in `minimal_dataops_etl.py` and consists of three tasks:
+The example ETL pipeline, `minimal_dataops_etl.py`, consists of three tasks:

 1.  **Extract**: Reads data from `data.csv`.
 2.  **Transform**: Calculates gross price, discount amount, and net revenue.